MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/autosuggestbox.md

 Use an AutoSuggestBox to provide a list of suggestions for a user to select from as they type.

 By default, the text entry box doesn't have a query button shown.
 You can set the [QueryIcon](autosuggestbox_queryicon.md) property to add a button with the specified icon on the right side of the text box.
-For example, to make the AutoSuggestBox look like a typical search box, add a 'find' icon, like this.
+For example, to make the AutoSuggestBox look like a typical search box, add a 'Find' icon, like this.

 ```xaml
 <AutoSuggestBox QueryIcon="Find"/>
 ```

-Here's an AutoSuggestBox with a 'find' icon.
+Here's an AutoSuggestBox with a 'Find' icon.
 The suggestion list shows suggested results based on the user's entry.

 <img src="images/controls/AutoSuggestBox_Open.png" alt="An auto suggest box with an icon and suggestions" />

-To use an AutoSuggestBox, you need to respond to 3 user actions.
+To use an AutoSuggestBox, you need to respond to 3 user actions:

 + Text changed - When the user enters text, update the suggestion list.
 + Suggestion chosen - When the user chooses a suggestion in the suggestion list, update the text box.